 How much does it cost to visit Israel?

-The below is the rough cost per person (based on 2 people sharing) for the 2 week itinerary above.
-This was based on prices in 2018.
+Below is the rough cost per person (based on 2 people sharing a double room) for the 2 week itinerary above.
+This was based on prices in 2020.

 Car hire & gas – $180